mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 ## Big change concepts
 Every asset is wrapped now inside an `Asset<T>`.
 You'll need to use `.Value` to access the actual asset.
 For example, instead of `Texture2D test = GetTexture("Test");`, you would write `Texture2D test = GetTexture("Test").Value;` You could also technically do `Texture2D test = (Texture2D)GetTexture("Test);`, which, depending on your style, might be easier to look at.
 It does the exact same thing as `.Value`, which is load the texture.

+Texture/Asset paths are now also slightly changed, so any use of something like this: `override string Texture => "Terraria/Item_" + ItemID.IronPickaxe;`, will have to be changed to this: `override string Texture => "Terraria/Images/Item_" + ItemID.IronPickaxe;`

 Recipes were totally reworked.
-Instead of creating a `ModRecipe`, and calling methods on that, recipes now use builder syntax.
+Instead of creating a `ModRecipe` (now just `Recipe`), and calling methods on that, recipes can now use builder syntax.
 If you don't know what that is, here's an example of what it looked like before:
 ```
 // this would be in your item
 public override void AddRecipes()